Core self-evaluations: Selection of the core self-evaluation traits

-Using the above characteristics, four well studied personality traits; locus of control, neuroticism, generalized self-efficacy, and self-esteem, were chosen as possible dispositional predictors of job satisfaction.
+Using the above characteristics, four well-studied personality traits; locus of control, neuroticism, generalized self-efficacy, and self-esteem, were chosen as possible dispositional predictors of job satisfaction.
 Each trait had previously presented as a relatively powerful predictor of various job outcomes; however, until this time, these traits' predictive powers had only been studied in isolation.
-When studied together, Judge et al. (1997) discovered that these four traits would form a broader personality trait called core self-evaluations, which could predict job satisfaction better than each individual trait could when examined alone.
+When studied together, Judge et al. (1997) discovered that these four traits would form a broader personality trait called core self-evaluations, which could predict job satisfaction better than each trait could when examined alone.
 In other words, relative levels of each of these four traits in an individual can be explained by one broad underlying trait; core self-evaluations.
 Furthermore, combining these traits allowed for better prediction of job satisfaction, and later, a variety of other outcomes.

 Relationship between the traits

 Locus of control, neuroticism, generalized self-efficacy, and self-esteem have many conceptual similarities, but beyond stating that the similarities exist, these traits were rarely studied together until their integration into the common underlying trait of core self-evaluations.
 Many researchers of personality psychology argue that specific traits have been proposed and studied without considering that these traits have a broad, common core.
 Many such traits correlate so highly that they should be considered measures of the same construct, which is the case with the four traits of core self-evaluations.
 These traits are very closely related, and each one only predicts a small portion of job satisfaction by itself.
 However, when combined into one core trait (i.e., core-self evaluations), their predictive power increases.